quixai/quix-docs-dev/docs/platform/tutorials/data-science/data-science.md

 We mentioned earlier in [Weather real time stream](#3-weather-real-time-stream) that free access to the OpenWeather API only allows us to consume new data every 30 minutes therefore, at this point you will have a limited data set.

-You can leave the data consumption process running overnight or for a few days to gather more data.
+You can leave the data consumption process running overnight or for a few days to gather more data, but for the time being there's no problem in continuing with the tutorial with your limited historic data.

-In the mean time continue with the tutorial, just know that having more data to train your model will make it better.

 #### Get the data